-Matters related to research paper such as selection/acceptance/rejection etc. are decided by editorial board on the basis of recommendations of paper review committee.
-In this regard final decision making body will be the Editor-in-Chief that will be binding to all.
+India.
+Matters related to research paper such as selection/acceptance/rejection etc. are decided by editorial editorjrr@gmail.com

 The views expressed in the articles are those of individual authors, Editors/publisher do not take any responsibility for issues related to intellectual property rights or other matters.
+Jamshedpur Research Review will come under jurisdictionof Jamshedpur Court only.
+All the disputes related to Jamshedpur Research Review will come under jurisdictionof

-Jamshedpur Research Review will come under jurisdiction of Jamshedpur Court only.
-All the disputes related to Jamshedpur Research Review will come under jurisdiction of Jamshedpur Court only.
+Jamshedpur Court only.